lecorywooding/SenseHat/SenseHatDocumentation.md

 ## What is INITIAL STATE?
 >A data storage/analytics site for IoT (Internet of Things) devices
 - The data is uploaded directly to the website via preauthorized keys that you receive after completion
-- The data is then reflected in bar
+- The data is then displayed in bar graphs